Dakota Large Animal Clinic (605)338-5558

 Post Breeding Mare Care

 15 days after insemination, your mare is checked to see if the process was successful.
-We use the ultrasound to see the fetus which at this point is a very small little cell that will one day grow into your future champion.
+We use the ultrasound to see the embryo which at this point is a very small little cell that will one day grow into your future champion.

 Post Breeding Mare Care